hippy2981/PasswordValidator/README.md

 ####How it works:

 The `PasswordValidator` class contains two regex lists, one for required rules and other for optional rules with a `minimumOptionalRulesToSatisfy` value.
-The password should match all required rules and some of the optional rules.
+The password should match (or not) all required rules and some of the optional rules.

 ####Example: